Take your children to Africa

 5 reasons why you should take your children to Africa

+A question has been posed for why should you take my children to Africa.
 Are you a parent or grandparent who dreads another week at Disneyland?
 Does the mere thought of trawling around Universal Studios, or of subjecting yourself to a family resort in the Mediterranean, make you feel slightly green around the gills?
 Well, here is a solution for you!
 Just because you’re travelling with children in tow does not mean that you have to give up your wanderlust, or put aside your sense of adventure.